 Visualize with a custom report

 If you suspect which API is causing a problem, you can create a custom report that includes charts and plots comparing specific metrics that you select.
 For example, you can visualize the maximum latency time by app and resource.

-- Select Analyze > Custom Reports > Reports in the side navigation bar.
+- Select Analyze > Custom Reports > Reports in the left navigation bar.

 - In the Custom Reports page, click + Custom Report.

 - Fill out the Custom Report basics, select your sampling rate, and the environment you wish to test.